marcoroth/conventional_extensions-repro/README.md

 ### Possible fix?

 This seems to fix it locally, but honestly I haven't fully grokked why `@loader` wouldn't need to be defined in some cases.
-This "fix" possibly also has some unwanted side-effects since it's not going to be cleared up in the ensure block because of the `loader_defined_before_entrance` condition
+This "fix" possibly also has some unwanted side-effects since `@loader` is not going to be cleaned up in the `ensure` block because of the `loader_defined_before_entrance` condition.

 ```diff
   def load_extensions(*extensions, from: Frame.previous.path)